 What role(s) do you think arbitration institutions/organisations can play in equipping young practitioners?

 Promoting diversity (see the recent complaints from US rap artist, JAY-Z, against the AAA), appointing young arbitrators in suitable cases and providing affordable courses designed for young practitioners.
 I think institutions such as ICCA, the ICC and the LCIA are doing a good job but a lot remains to be done to enable young practitioners, especially from sub-Saharan Africa, to become the leaders of tomorrow.

 What do you think can be done to make African states more attractive seats?

 Political stability, more supportive local courts, better facilities, less restrictive visa procedures and cheaper flights to the continent.
 That is no small feat so let’s get to work!

 Is there any dispute you have worked on or notable event that you will like to share?

 I will never forget one of the first hearings I attended while working as a clerk for international arbitrator and mediator Edna Sussman in New York.
 Under cross-examination, the Respondent’s chief witness lost it.
 Edna recognized the situation and diffused all tensions with class and dignity.
 That is when I realized that being an effective arbitrator required some emotional intelligence, not simply good legal skills.

 Do you have any role model(s) or mentors in the field of arbitration?
 What impact have they had on your career?

-Do you have any advice for other young arbitration practitioners?
+What advice do you have for other young arbitration practitioners?